 About Watercraft Inspections

 Motorized and trailered watercraft launching in Blue Mesa Reservoir are required to be inspected for aquatic invasive species prior to launching, and if necessary, decontaminated in accordance with procedures set by the Colorado Division of Wildlife.
-In addition to the mandatory inspection prior to launch, boaters are encouraged to get an exit inspection to verify the watercraft has been cleaned, drained and dried.
+In addition to the mandatory inspection prior to launch, boaters are encouraged to get an exit inspection to verify the watercraft has been cleaned, drained, and dried.

 Boaters can stay out overnight on the reservoir, camp on beaches defined for overnight camping or camp at designated boat-in campgrounds.

-Motorized and trailered watercraft launching in Morrow Point and Crystal Reservoirs may be launched without an inspection if your watercraft is registered in Colorado, has not been out of state waters within the last 30 days, has not been in infested waters and does not contain aquatic invasive species.
+Motorized and trailered watercraft launching in Morrow Point and Crystal Reservoirs may be launched without an inspection if your watercraft is registered in Colorado, has not been out of state waters within the last 30 days, has not been in infested waters, and does not contain aquatic invasive species.
 If your watercraft does not meet all above criteria as designated by state law, it must be inspected at one of the locations below.

 - Rafts, kayaks, belly boats, float tubes, canoes, windsurfer boards, sail boards, inner tubes, kite boards, and small open boats.
-All of the above must be hand-launched and the trailer cannot enter the water.
-Hand-launched watercraft are not required to launch at a major launch ramp.
+These watercraft must be hand-launched and the trailer cannot enter the water.
+These watercraft are not required to launch at a boat ramp.

-MAP: Designated Launch Areas on Blue Mesa Reservoir » (pdf)
+MAP: Designated launch areas on Blue Mesa

-- Turn your vehicle off, set the parking brake, exit the vehicle and answer the inspector's questions
+- Turn your vehicle off, set the parking brake, exit the vehicle, and answer the inspector's questions.

-- Be prepared to lower outdrive motors
+- Be prepared to lower outdrive motors.

-- Have compartments and recreational equipment readily accessible
+- Have compartments and recreational equipment readily accessible.